Barron Gorge Hydroelectric Power Station: Site

 Barron Falls is, visually, an impressive gash in the forest and rock.
 From the far upstream (Kuranda) end of the station, a white seam of quartz can be seen in the rock at the distant downstream end of the gorge.
 Along this is a small dark hole, which was the power station's waste water outlet and is about 10 feet tall.

 Refurbishment

 In 2003 Stanwell Corporation Limited developed a $28 million strategic plan to extend the life of Barron Gorge Hydro for 40 years.

 Phase one was completed in 2006 and included a mid-life refit, upgrading the majority of the originally installed electrical plant.
 This was the largest project undertaken at the power station since its original construction.
-Phase two of the program consisted of the refurbishment of both the hydro’s generators.
-Unit 1 generator was refurbished in 2009, and Unit 2 in 2011.
+Phase two of the program consisted of the refurbishment of both the hydro's generators.
+Unit 1 generator was refurbished in 2009, and Unit 2 in 2011 by Dowding and Mills UK and Australia.
 The generator refurbishment project improved the reliability and efficiency of the generating units as well as increased the maximum electrical output capacity of Barron Gorge Hydro.